 But, what we often envision in the rulebook for de-bloating and flattening the stomach involves strict diets and grueling fitness regimens that tire us out (even just thinking about them).
 Even when we work up the courage to take on these belly-fat-burning strategies, our stamina and patience easily wane—long before we ever see the results we desire.
 For the most part, these routines are incredibly difficult to stick to with a nine-to-five schedule, and, let’s face it, fitness and nutrition should never be about punishing yourself.
 That's why we reached out to three experts—a physician, a nutritionist, and a dietician—to weigh in with their top habits that us regular people (who don't work out and eat right for a living) can stick to in order to help fix belly bloat and lose abdominal fat.

-Keep scrolling for tips on how to banish stomach fat without doing sit-ups.
+Keep scrolling for 20 expert tips and advice on how to banish belly fat and flatten your stomach all without doing sit-ups.

 Eat Protein Right Before Bed

-When one imagines strategies for eliminating belly fat, eating isn't at the top of the list.
+When one imagines strategies for reducing belly fat, eating isn't at the top of the list.
 However, so much of how you can reset your stomach starts with what you put in it.
-Amy Lee, MD, head of nutrition for Nucific, recommends getting a healthy dose of protein right before you go to sleep for the night.
-Filling up on a meal of protein and leafy greens will ensure your body doesn't hold on to water when you wake up the next morning.
+Dr. Lee recommends getting a healthy dose of protein right before you go to sleep for the night; filling up on a meal of protein and leafy greens will ensure your body doesn't hold on to water when you wake up the next morning.